ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/risk_factors/risk_mediation/index.rst

 .. image:: unnecessary-mediators.drawio.svg

-The ignored mediator(s) will be implicitly included in any data we have about the effect that they mediate.
+The ignored mediator(s) will be implicitly included in any measured association between the risk and the outcome.

 Therefore, we often construct causal diagrams that are sufficient to answer our research questions without including any complex